-All ministries in the Interministerial Committee on Business and Human Rights are closely involved in the design and support of the monitoring process.
-Trade associations, trade unions and civil society are also advising the Federal Foreign Office on this process.
-The approach and results will be presented on numerous occasions to a wider public at several dialogue events.
+All ministries in the Interministerial Committee on Business and Human Rights are very closely involved in the design and support of the monitoring process.
+Business associations, trade unions and civil society are also advising the Federal Foreign Office on this process.
+The approach and results will be presented to a wider public at several dialogue events.

 Find out more: